Josh Hodge

-Josh Hodge (born 23 May 2000) is an English professional rugby union player who plays as a full-back or wing for Premiership Rugby club Exeter Chiefs.
+Josh Hodge (born 23 May 2000) is an English professional rugby union player who plays as a full-back or wing for Premiership Rugby club Newcastle Red Bulls.

 Biography

 Hodge was raised in South Cumbria where he represented Sedbergh School in the starting XV to win the 2017 Daily Mail Trophy and was Player of the Tournament in the Sedbergh Super 10s competition.
 He played for the England U18 team during their Six Nations Festival as well as the Falcons' junior academy and was promoted to Newcastle Falcons senior academy squad in the summer of 2018.
 Hodge made his debut for Newcastle during the 2019–20 RFU Championship, scoring a try against Yorkshire Carnegie to remain leaders in the league.

-Hodge scored sixteen points on his only appearance for the England Under-19 team in their away win over Wales and also scored a try on his debut for the England U20 side in the opening round of the 2019 Six Nations Under 20s Championship defeat against Ireland.
-Later that year Hodge was top points scorer at the 2019 World Rugby Under 20 Championship, kicking 24 goals from 24 and scoring two tries.
+Hodge scored sixteen points on his only appearance for the England Under-19 team in their away win over Wales, and also scored a try on his debut for the England U20 side in the opening round of the 2019 Six Nations Under 20s Championship defeat against Ireland.
+Later that year, Hodge was the top points scorer at the 2019 World Rugby Under 20 Championship, kicking 24 goals from 24 and scoring two tries.
 He also played in the 2020 Six Nations Under 20s Championship.

 On 18 June 2020, Hodge left Newcastle to sign for Exeter Chiefs on an undisclosed length deal from the 2020–21 season.
 He received his first call-up to train with the England senior squad as an 'apprentice' player during the 2020 Six Nations Championship under coach Eddie Jones.
-In February 2024 Hodge scored eleven points including a try for England A in a victory over Portugal.
+In February 2024, Hodge scored eleven points, including a try for England A in a victory over Portugal.

+On 29 December 2025, Hodge agreed a return to his old club Newcastle Red Bulls on a three-year contract from the 2026-27 season.
+In April 2026, Hodge immediately left Exeter Chiefs to join Newcastle Red Bulls earlier than planned.